A Gentle Introduction to Guitar Chord TheoryOct 25, 2020

 As in C-Eb-Gb-Bb — (aka “Half-diminished”)

 In guitar chord theory for jazz, the “chord types” above are considered the main 7th chords because they all “live” in the major scale.
 You’ll find them by stacking thirds on each note of the major scale.
-So, it seems like a good idea for guitarists to learn chords in scales like this, as explained here.
+It is a good idea for guitarists to learn chords in scale in this manner further explained in this other blog post.

 There are a lot of possible combinations, so here are a few more seventh chords.